 Coaches and Team Managers can nominate a coach via the Google nomination form.
 The Awards committee and Head Coach Director will review and select the most deserving coach for this season.
-The recipient to receive award at the AGM.
+The recipient will receive the award at the AGM.